 Objectives:

-- Implement appropriate diagnostic tests, such as serum vitamin D levels, bone mineral density scans, and parathyroid hormone measurements, to confirm osteomalacia.
+- Implement appropriate testing, such as serum vitamin D levels, bone mineral density scans, and parathyroid hormone measurements, to help confirm the osteomalacia diagnosis.

 - Apply evidence-based guidelines to select the most suitable treatment modalities, including vitamin D supplementation, dietary adjustments, and underlying disease management.